What to buy in Uzbekistan

 Uzbek national dress worn by an Uzbek woman

-National clay toys
+National clay figurines

 Uzbek doll souvenir